 Electroacupuncture for Orthopedic Conditions

-Why Electroacupuncture?
-EA has unique therapeutic effects and differences from manual acupuncture:
+Why Electroacupuncture (EA)?
+EA has unique therapeutic effects, and complements manual acupuncture:

-• Provokes strong pain control responses through release of the brain’s own opioid neurotransmitters (such as endorphins, dynorphins, enkephalins), as well as up-regulation of serotonin, a critical mood stabilizing biomolecule.
+• Provokes strong pain control responses through release of the brain’s own opioid neurotransmitters (including endorphins, dynorphins, enkephalins), as well as up-regulation of serotonin, a critical mood stabilizing biomolecule.

 • Interrupts pain/spasm cycles, and can facilitate the gains in joint range-of-motion crucial to physical rehabilitation.